sfnour/sfnour/README.md

 ### hello friend!

-I'm Nour, a third-year Computer Science student @ Concordia University.
+I'm Nour, a fourth-year Computer Science student @ Concordia University.

-I've mostly worked with front-end technologies, but I am also learning full-stack, databases and AI.
+I'm a full-stack developer, but also have a hand at AI development and cybersecurity.
 My interests span from the intersection of ethics & technology to human-computer interactions, with mathematics somewhere in the midde.

 When I am not crying about my code, you can catch me reading or getting a third cup of coffee.